nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Solaris Weirdness
 '''''''''''''''''

 If using domain resolution order, Solaris 10 gets the group resolution correct for short named AD users.
 Solaris 11 does not unless you are on SRU 11.4.7.4.0 or newer.
+There is a way to chop off the domain name from the uid using views.

 Domain Options
 --------------